 Being involved in a car accident is a stressful situation.
 The aftermath of a car wreck can compound that stress.
 From injury to property damage, medical bills to lost wages, you may be dealing with more than you bargained for.

-While some car accidents in West Palm Beach aren’t avoidable, many are.
+While some car accidents aren’t avoidable, many are.
 When it comes to accidents, there are some causes that are more common than others.
 Below you will find a list of the top causes of car accidents.
 Knowing the causes could help you avoid getting involved in a collision of your own.

 1. Distracted Driving